By CAMERON MOFID

 Famously quoted by iconic movie character Forrest Gump, "Life is like a box of chocolates" I have found that tennis, in a more microscopic outlook, is too like a box of chocolates.
 As Peter expressed to me: life on tour is composed of sporadic times, made up of the often unpredictable good and bad weeks.
 Fittingly, as Forrest so explained about his beloved chocolates, "You never know what you're going to get."

-Cameron Mofid competes on the ITF Junior Tour, training out of Academia Sanchez-Casal in Naples, Florida.
-Cameron is a contributing writer on his experiences traveling the world for the sport he loves and aspires to one day pursue a career working in tennis.
+Cameron Mofid formerly competed on the ITF Junior Tour, where he held a junior world ranking.
+Cameron is now a contributing writer on his experiences traveling the world for the sport he loves.

 By ADAM ROSS